paprika1212/Movie-Rating-Analytics-Hadoop/README.md

 ---

 ## 📖 Project Description
-This project analyzes the MovieLens dataset to identify average ratings per movie and trends using a distributed big data architecture. [cite_start]The system is built on a **Hadoop Multi-Node Cluster** (1 Master, 2 Workers) and utilizes **Apache Spark** for processing and **Streamlit** for the frontend dashboard[cite: 2, 22].
+This project analyzes the MovieLens dataset to identify average ratings per movie and trends using a distributed big data architecture. [cite_start]The system is built on a **Hadoop Multi-Node Cluster** (1 Master, 2 Workers) and utilizes **Apache Spark** for processing and **Streamlit** for the frontend dashboard.

 ## 🛠 Tech Stack
 * **Hadoop (HDFS/YARN):** Distributed storage and resource management.